tamuri/tdg09/README.md

 		Hu:0.0618410)Hu:0.0978830)Hu:0.0436020)Hu:0.0482480)Hu:0.0255390)Hu:0.0362960)
 		Hu:0.0696670)Hu:0.0620790)Hu:0.0268645);
     ```
 The output contains a "LabelledTree" that shows the inferred lineage for each ancestral node.
 This should be checked in a tree viewing program (such as [Dendroscope](http://www-ab.informatik.uni-tuebingen.de/software/dendroscope)) to make sure that the lineages are correct.
-If not, they can be modified in and the analysis can be rerun with the new, custom-labelled, tree.
+If not, they can be modified and the analysis can be rerun with the new, custom-labelled, tree.
 The output continues:

     ```
     # 2013-03-19 22:44:10.33 - site 1 complete.